What Is Schema Markup & How to Implement It

 </script>

-How does structured data work?
+How does schema markup work?

-Apart from improving the way we communicate information to the major search engines, adding structured data to a web page brings a slew of benefits that can directly impact your organic traffic and appearance in search.
+Apart from improving the way we communicate information to search engines, adding structured data to a web page brings a slew of benefits that can directly impact your organic traffic and appearance in search.

 First, you can get a rich snippet with comprehensive information about your product, for instance.